encode/django-rest-framework/docs/community/contributing.md

 # Issues

-It's really helpful if you can make sure to address issues on the correct channel.
-Usage questions should be directed to the [discussion group][google-group].
-Feature requests, bug reports and other issues should be raised on the GitHub [issue tracker][issues].
+Our contribution process is that the [GitHub discussions page](https://github.com/encode/django-rest-framework/discussions) should generally be your starting point.
+Please only raise an issue or pull request if you've been recommended to do so after discussion.

-Some tips on good issue reporting:
+Some tips on good potential issue reporting:

 * When describing issues try to phrase your ticket in terms of the *behavior* you think needs changing rather than the *code* you think need changing.
-* Search the issue list first for related items, and make sure you're running the latest version of REST framework before reporting an issue.
+* Search the GitHub project page for related items, and make sure you're running the latest version of REST framework before reporting an issue.
-* If reporting a bug, then try to include a pull request with a failing test case.
-This will help us quickly identify if there is a valid issue, and make sure that it gets fixed more quickly if there is one.
 * Feature requests will often be closed with a recommendation that they be implemented outside of the core REST framework library.
 Keeping new feature requests implemented as third party libraries allows us to keep down the maintenance overhead of REST framework, so that the focus can be on continued stability, bugfixes, and great documentation.
+At this point in it's lifespan we consider Django REST framework to be essentially feature-complete.
 * Closing an issue doesn't necessarily mean the end of a discussion.
 If you believe your issue has been closed incorrectly, explain why and we'll consider if it needs to be reopened.

 ## Triaging issues